cwadley/ovpn-centos/README.md

 # ovpn-centos
-Scripts to set up and run OVPN in a docker container
+Scripts to set up and run OVPN in a docker container These scripts assume a fresh install of CentOS 7

 ## How to use
 1. Edit settings.sh to set protocol, server address, and port